-Raising cybersecurity awareness requires developing skills, focusing on basic competencies such as good password management (using different secure passwords, storing passwords safely using a password manager, two-factor authentication), recognizing phishing attempts, detecting malicious emails, and using open source intelligence (OSINT) tools.
-Combining intuition, curiosity and the ability to search and analyze data gathered from the Internet and other open sources is a powerful skill to detect fake news, scams, and social manipulation in the world (Bada, Sasse, & Nurse, 2019; Wells, Conflict, & Gibson, 2017).
-These "21st Century Skills" (van Laar, van Deursen, van Dijk, & de Haan, 2017) are vital at home, at the workplace and to function in society.
+Universities have introduced technical degree programs in cybersecurity to meet industry demand for graduates with specialized skills.
+Some courses include in-class exercises using online tools to provide hands-on experience of technical concepts such as virtualization and infrastructure automation (Marquardson, 2018), and performance testing in an isolated environment (Marquardson & Gomillion, 2018).
+Cybersecurity awareness related skills often are much more applied, focusing on competencies such as good password management (using different secure passwords, storing passwords safely using a password manager, two-factor authentication), recognizing phishing attempts, detecting malicious emails, and using open source intelligence (OSINT) tools.
+Combining intuition, curiosity and the ability to search and analyze data gathered from the Internet and other open sources is a powerful skill to detect fake news, scams, and social manipulation in the world.
+(Bada, Sasse, & Nurse, 2019; Wells, Conflict, & Gibson, 2017)

-Digcomp, a digital competence framework for European citizens, (Carretero-Gomez, Vuorikari, & Punie, 2017) presents competencies to protect devices and personal data from risks and threats in digital environments, and applies cybersecurity skills to realistic employment scenarios, such as the use of social media in a corporate environment.
-While the United States National Cyber Strategy ("National-Cyber-Strategy.pdf," 2018) points out the need to protect networks, services and information, and secure critical Despite all of the technology infrastructure, place in the workplace, precautions in organizations are realizing that humans are still the weakest link in cybersecurity (Boulton, 2017; Postimees, 2019; Zimmermann & Renaud, 2019).
-As an example, one recent study found that most novice users do not know how to encrypt their email messages (Ruoti et al., 2016).
+Digcomp, a digital competence framework for European citizens, (Carretero-Gomez, Vuorikari, & Punie, 2017) presents competencies to protect devices and personal data from risks and threats digital environments, in and applies cybersecurity skills to realistic employment scenarios, such as the use of social media in a corporate environment.
+While the United States National Cyber Strategy ("National-Cyber-Strategy.pdf," 2018) points out the need to protect networks, services and information, and secure critical infrastructure, Despite all of the technology precautions in place in the workplace, organizations are realizing that humans are still the weakest link in cybersecurity (Boulton, 2017; Postimees, 2019; Zimmermann & Renaud, 2019).
+As an example, one recent study found that most novice users do not know how to encrypt their email messages.(Ruoti et al., 2016)

-"Some say that the average computer user simply lacks knowledge and awareness of cybersecurity issues and of the secure behaviors they ought to be carrying out... [and] other researchers argue that users do not care about possible consequences, [and] are unmotivated to take responsibility" (Zimmermann & Renaud, 2019, p.
-4).
+"Some say that the average computer user simply lacks knowledge and awareness of cybersecurity issues and of the secure behaviors they ought to be carrying out... [and] other researchers argue that users do not care about possible consequences, [and] are unmotivated to take responsibility."
+(Zimmermann & Renaud, 2019, p.
+4)